 Split has always been one of the favorite summer destinations for people all over the world.
 In the last 5 years, Split has become a destination for those looking for fun, exciting nightlife, and attractive day trips.
-Over 1 million tourists have visited Croatia so far in 2021, and Split is the leading destination.
+In 2021 almost 14 million tourists have visited Croatia , and Split is the leading destination.
 Your Split holiday will definitely not lack fun things to do, and you may actually knock off a few things off your bucket list while in Split!

 Looking at the abundance of historical and natural sites in and near Split, rich offer of day trips, modern nightclubs, growing restaurant and street food scene, it is hard to make a list of only 10 best things to do in Split.

 In saying that, one holiday will most likely not be enough to see it all, and you will have to pick and choose where to go.

 The choice of places to visit and things to see is so broad, we decided to make a list of the top 10 things to do in Split in summer 2022 for you!

 1. MAKE TIME FOR THE SPLIT OLD TOWN